wp-plugins/tt-sidebar-login-widget/readme.txt

 * Dashboard and Profile URL changed to work in subdirectories
 * Added an option to enable or disable displaying Post Counts

+= 2.0.1 =
+Now 9 Languages are supported.
+Arabic, Bengali, German, Greek, Spanish, French, Italian, Dutch and Portuguese.
+Google Translator is used for the translation.
+As Google translator is a machine translator so the translation may not be 100% accurate but it can be modifed manually using poedit.
+See Plugin Description for the detailed guide how to edit translation manually.

 == Upgrade Notice ==

 = 1.0.3 =
 This version enables the plugin to be used in subdirectory without any problem and also added an option to enable or disable displaying Post Counts.

 = 2.0.1 =
 Now 9 Languages are supported.
 Arabic, Bengali, German, Greek, Spanish, French, Italian, Dutch and Portuguese.
-Google Translator is used for the translation.
-As Google translator is a machine translator so the translation may not be 100% accurate but it can be modifed manually using poedit.
-See Plugin Description for the detailed guide how to edit translation manually.